VanLeDinh96/go23/exercise3/exercise3a/README.md

-# Finding and Counting Number of Rectangles in a 2D Array
+# Find and Count Number of Rectangles in a 2D Array

 ![Golang Logo](https://golang.org/doc/gopher/frontpage.png)